sysfce2/godot-docs/classes/class_basematerial3d.rst

 - |void| **set_feature**\ (\ feature\: :ref:`Feature<enum_BaseMaterial3D_Feature>`, enable\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **get_feature**\ (\ feature\: :ref:`Feature<enum_BaseMaterial3D_Feature>`\ ) |const|

 If ``true``, anisotropy is enabled.
 Anisotropy changes the shape of the specular blob and aligns it to tangent space.
-This is useful for brushed aluminium and hair reflections.
+This is useful for brushed aluminum and hair reflections.

 \ **Note:** Mesh tangents are needed for anisotropy to work.
 If the mesh does not contain tangents, the anisotropy effect will appear broken.